aetperf/aetperf.github.io/_posts/2022-05-16-Reading-a-SQL-table-by-chunks-with-Pandas.md

 ## Time based memory usage

 In this last section, we want to plot the temporal evolution of the memory usage, for each chunk size.
-In order to that, we use the [`memory_profiler`](https://github.com/pythonprofilers/memory_profiler) package agin, bu from the command line.
-We use the following instruction:
+In order to that, we use the [`memory_profiler`](https://github.com/pythonprofilers/memory_profiler) package again, but from the command line:

 ```bash
 mprof run read_sql_stream_01.py